victorlian/VoxSpell/README.md

 ~~2.
 Review the help text in UG4!!!~~
 3. Sound REWARDS!
 (TRY different punctuations.)
 4. Remove the debug panel
-5. Update the readMe.
+5. Update the readMe (be careful of target audience.
-6. Personal High score.

 ##DONE